Best Golf Balls for Mid Handicappers in 2023

 What if I have a high swing speed and mid handicap?

-If you have a HIGH SWING SPEED but are a mid handicap golfer, you can play the same balls or check out the guide in the link.
+If you have a higher driver swing speed but you're a mid handicap golfer, you can play the same balls in this list.
 But I would suggest getting control of the swing first and then looking at upgrading your ball.
 Until then, play second hand balls, because the harder you swing, the more balls you lose.

 Conclusion